Soheilja28/Soheilja28/README.md

 # 💫 About Me:
-In the fast-paced world of technology, Soheil Jalali, as a programmer, is trying to move the boundaries of creativity and innovation.<br><br>By mastering programming languages such as Python, C#, C++, JavaScript, I have been able to answer many technical challenges. <br>I'm well aware that every line of code is an opportunity to solve a puzzle and create solutions that make life easir.<br><br>My goal is to design attractive websites and develop practical applications, and I am always looking for new experiences.<br>
+In the fast-paced world of technology, <b>Soheil Jalali </b>, as a programmer, is trying to move the boundaries of creativity and innovation.<br><br>By mastering programming languages such as Python, C#, C++, JavaScript, I have been able to answer many technical challenges. <br>I'm well aware that every line of code is an opportunity to solve a puzzle and create solutions that make life easir.<br><br>My goal is to design attractive websites and develop practical applications, and I am always looking for new experiences.<br>

 visit our [website](https://tira-dev.com/) 😊